-In the past, I have studied the population dynamics of H. bakeri in free-running mouse populations, the transmission dynamics of infection, the role of parasites in regulating host population abundance, the factors that "predispose" certain individuals to heavy infection, and the role of infection in determining mate choice in mice.
+I have studied the population dynamics of H. bakeri in free-running mouse populations, the transmission dynamics of infection, the role of parasites in regulating host population abundance, the factors that "predispose" certain individuals to heavy infection, and the role of infection in determining mate choice in mice.

 Much of my research over the past 20 years has focussed on the nutrition-parasite-immunity complex.
 In collaboration with Dr. Kris Koski of the School of Dietetics and Human Nutrition, McGill University, students, and other collaborators, we have undertaken experimental studies on the consequences of restriction of zinc, protein, vitamin A and energy deficiency, and components of fiber, in isolation and in combination, using the Heligmosomoides bakeri (Nematoda) mouse model.
 We have considered the effects of protein re-feeding as a means to improve the ability of the host to manage parasitic infections, the energetic trade-offs that occur when energy restricted hosts face competing demands of growth or reproduction, infection, tissue repair and immune defenses.

 Ectoparasites of Guppies: My lab is also investigating the effect of waterborne zinc on Gyrodactylus turnbulli, an ectoparasite of guppies.
 We have shown that infection substantially increases zinc toxicity to isolated fish and that it reduces survival and reproduction of the parasite.
 We have also explored the temporal dynamics of skin mucous production to waterborne zinc and infection, both alone and when combined.